openaps/AndroidAPSdocs/docs/EN/Usage/Automation.rst

 Condition:
 ------------
+You can choose between several conditions.
+Here are some things explained, but most of it should be easy to understand and is not all described here:

 * connect conditions: you can have several conditions and can connect them with "And", "Or" or "Exclusive or", which means that if one (and only one of the) conditions applies, the action(s) will happen.
-* Time vs.recurring time: With time you select just a single time event, with a recurring time, you select something that happens once a week.
+* Time vs. recurring time: With time you select just a single time event, with a recurring time, you select something that happens once a week.
 * location: in the config builder (Automation), you can select which location service you want to use:

   * Use passive location